wmohammad83/teamProfileGenerator/README.md

 ## Deployment

 One you have ran the applicaion, it will put the `team.html` file in the output folder found [here](https://github.com/wmohammad83/teamProfileGenerator/tree/main/output)

+## Resources

+The following resources were used to build this application.

+- Class notes from Trillogy Bootcamp
+- Google
+- npmjs
+- inquirer documentation
+- jest documentation

 ## Questions